Skip to content

 # Other content omitted

-Since the image files in the installation package have already been imported locally, adding the --resolve-image never parameter can prevent Docker from performing meaningless image checks when starting containers.
+Since the image files in the installation package have already been imported locally, adding the --resolve-image never parameter can prevent Docker from performing unnecessary image checks when starting containers.